mikew123/RoboColumbus2025/README.md

 The main battery in the engine compartment will also be used for sensors and computer power.
 A DC-DC module would be added in the engine compartment with 2 sets of 5V at 3 Amps power leads to the Jeep cabin.
 Fusing the power from the main battery is added for protection.
 Combining the control multiplexor and DC converter is a good idea.

+# Connectivity
+- Loran for run and kill switch
+- RC receiver for manual steering control
+- WIFI for development and debug and course configuration

 # Sensors
 ## GPS
 GPS receiver with optional RTK capbility